 Emotional Intelligence Can Be Learned

 Through coaching and determined practice, this manager improved key leadership skills.
 One skill area that was notably low on the assessment (and a total “blind spot”) was mentoring and coaching employees.
-What a great change on the sales team when they began to see their leader had more interest in how they could each grow at work and made sure they got what they needed to be successful.
-Jim's sincere interest in how people were doing (and the ability to listen and understand) went much further towards building moral and positive relationships than his happy hour.
+Great changes started happening on the sales team when they began to see that their leader had more interest in how they could each grow at work and made sure they got what they needed to be successful.
+Jim’s sincere interest in how people were doing (and the ability to listen and understand) went much further towards building moral and positive relationships than his happy hour.

 Most importantly, Jim learned that leaders need to manage conflict effectively.
 This manager’s emotional intelligence survey results were clear: a better way to handle inevitable work conflicts needed to happen, especially with the sales team and customers.
 (Interestingly, survey outcomes showed this leader managed conflicts more effectively with peers and with his own manager.)
 Being more self-aware meant better self-management, which meant no more fist-pounding or loud-voiced demands, which meant far better workplace relationships.
 Instead, Jim learned to recognize and manage his own feelings, and show (and feel) empathy and consideration for the thoughts, feelings, and ideas of others.